haosulab/ManiSkill/docs/source/user_guide/learning_from_demos/baselines.md

 **Online Learning from Demonstrations Baselines**

-Online ;earning from demonstrations baselines are characterized by learning from demonstrations while also leveraging online environment interactions.
+Online learning from demonstrations baselines are characterized by learning from demonstrations while also leveraging online environment interactions.

 | Baseline                                      | Code                                                                            | Results | Paper                                    |
 | --------------------------------------------- | ------------------------------------------------------------------------------- | ------- | ---------------------------------------- |